CedricPerret/CedricPerret.github.io/_pages/about.md

 ---
-layout: About
+layout: about
-title: About
+title: about
-permalink: /About/
+permalink: /about/
 subtitle: Postdoctoral researcher in social evolution

 profile: